justbehappy520/cs283-f24-assignments/README.md

 https://github.com/user-attachments/assets/e52c12bd-c885-4b96-a193-7319c071b510

-**Description:** Across the maze wanders five ghosts, just a little gimmick made by the Camp Director, or remnants of past campers trapped forever in the unending green...?
+**Description:** Across the maze wanders five ghosts, just a little gimmick set up by the Camp Director, or remnants of past campers trapped forever in the unending green...?
 All the same, the little ghosts are rather cute, and mostly harmless.
 They typically wander the maze aimlessly, as if they've lost all direction.
 When you draw near them, they turn to trail after you instead.
 Should you come into contact with them, you will find yourself teleported to one of five random locations in the maze.
 I hope you get your bearings straight haha.

 **Script:** The ghost NPC's behavior is implemented in the GhostBehavior.cs script.
 This script is composed of a simple behavior tree with a wander behavior, a follow behavior, and a newly implemented teleport behavior.
 The behaviors are dictated by distance from player such that the ghost will teleport the player to a random set location if close enough, follow player is within range, and wander otherwise.